biome-sh/builder/DEVELOPING.md

 ### Package build

 You can test that the plan file you just connected actually builds by issuing a build command.
-You can do that either via the Builder Web UI, or via the `hab` cli.
+You can do that either via the Builder Web UI, or via the `bio` cli.

 ### Option A: From the Web UI
 * Navigate to http://${APP_HOSTNAME}/#/pkgs